UniversalDependencies/docs/_oge/index.md

 # UD for Old Georgian <span class="flagspan"><img class="flag" src="../../flags/svg/OGE.svg" /></span>

-This is a **work-in-progress** overview of the UD annotation for Georgian.
+This is a **work-in-progress** overview of the UD annotation for Old Georgian.

 ## Tokenization and Word Segmentation